MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/concepts/package-manifest-affecting-ui.md

   system.
 This is the NuGet package manifest for the package and can be ignored.

 - **Tags** - **Tags** are included under `PrivateData\PSData` in the module manifest.
-Tags have specific requirements and meanings that are described in the [Tag Details](#tag-details) section.
+Tags have specific requirements and meanings that are described in the [Tag Details][8] section.

 - **Cmdlets** - This is provided in the module manifest using **CmdletsToExport**.
 It's a best practice to explicitly list the cmdlet names rather than using the wildcard `*`.
 Having a list